polhenarejos/picokeys-docs/docs/picohsm/index.md

 - Integration with standard cryptographic interfaces

 !!! note
     Pico HSM defines device behavior.
-PicoKeyApp is only used to manage and provision the device.
+PicoKey App is only used to manage and provision the device.

 ---